 In December 2020, we filed a lawsuit (PNC Bank, NA v.
-United Services Automobile Association (Case No. 2:20-cv-1886) in the United States District Court for the Western District of Pennsylvania against USAA seeking declaratory judgment of non-infringement as to two of the patents at issue in the first Texas case and awarding PNC its fees and costs.
+United Services Automobile Association (Case No. 2:20-cv-1886)) in the United States District Court for the Western District of Pennsylvania against USAA seeking declaratory judgment of non-infringement as to two of the patents at issue in the first Texas case and awarding PNC its fees and costs.
 In June 2021, the court stayed and administratively closed this case pending the court in the first Texas case ruling that the case should be transferred to the Western District of Pennsylvania.
 In September 2021, the court in the first Texas case denied PNC's motion to transfer the case to the Western District of Pennsylvania.

 In March 2021, USAA filed a second lawsuit (United Services Automobile Association v.
 PNC Bank N.A.
 (Case No. 2:21-cv-110)) in the United States District Court for the Eastern District of Texas against PNC Bank for patent infringement (the "second Texas case").
 The complaint alleges that PNC's mobile remote deposit capture systems infringe an additional two patents owned by USAA.
 USAA seeks, among other things, a judgment that PNC is infringing each of the patents, damages for willful infringement, and attorneys' fees.
 The first Texas case and the second Texas case were consolidated (together, the "first consolidated cases").
 At trial, in May 2022, only four of the original six USAA patents raised in its complaints were asserted against PNC, including U.S. Patent No. 8,977,571 ('571).
 Following the jury trial in the first consolidated cases, the jury found against PNC for willful infringement of at least one of USAA's asserted patent claims and awarded approximately \$218 million.
 Subsequently, PNC filed post-trial motions for judgment as a matter of law and for a new trial, all of which the court denied.
 In April 2023, PNC noticed an appeal to the U.S. Court of Appeals for the Federal Circuit (United Services Automobile Association v.
 PNC Bank N.A.
 (Case No. 23-1778)) regarding the final judgment entered against PNC.
-Briefing for Case No. 23-1778 is now complete, and the parties are waiting for the appeal to be calendared.
+Briefing for Case No. 23-1778 is complete, oral argument occurred on November 6, 2024, and the appeal has been submitted for decision.
+As discussed below, on February 3, 2025, the U.S. Court of Appeals for the Federal Circuit affirmed the Patent Trial and Appeal Board's invalidity finding regarding the claims of the '571 patent.